Stoffel Vandoorne: 2023

 For 2023, Vandoorne was appointed as the reserve driver for the Peugeot Sport in the Hypercar category.
 However, he replaced an injured Nico Müller at Peugeot for the 6 Hours of Fuji, where he finished in seventh place.

 2024

 Vandoorne would race with Peugeot Sport full-time in the 2024 FIA World Endurance Championship alongside Nico Müller and Loïc Duval.

 2026

 On 11 September 2025, Peugeot announced that Vandoorne's contract with their Hypercar programme would expire after the 6 Hours of Fuji, and he would leave and be replaced by Théo Pourchaire for the final round in Bahrain.
 However, Peugeot announced the following month that Vandoorne was renewed for the 2026 season.

+Vandoorne is set to leave the team following the 6 Hours of Fuji as he prepares to make his return to Formula E.

 Other racing

 IndyCar

-On 17 November 2021, it was announced that Vandoorne will take part in an IndyCar Series test with Arrow McLaren SP at Sebring International Raceway on 6 December 2021.
+On 17 November 2021, it was announced that Vandoorne would take part in an IndyCar Series test with Arrow McLaren SP at Sebring International Raceway on 6 December 2021.

+Personal life

+Vandoorne has been in a relationship with artist Anna de Ferran since 2018.